 This control is needed to estimate potential interaction between nanoparticles and plasma-free hemoglobin which masks hemoglobin from detection by the assay.
-The control is prepared by spiking cell-free supernatants, obtained from the positive control sample, with nanoparticles at concentrations matching those analyzed in the assay.
-For example, if a nanoparticle is tested at four concentrations (1.0, 0.2, 0.04 and 0.008 mg/mL), then cell-free supernatants derived from the assay positive control should be spiked with 1.0, 0.2, 0.04 and 0.008 mg/mL of nanoparticle.
+The control is prepared by spiking cell-free supernatant obtained from the positive control sample with nanoparticles at the concentrations matching those analyzed by the assay.
+For example, if a nanoparticle is tested at four concentrations (1, 0.2, 0.04 and 0.008 mg/mL), then cell-free supernatant derived from the assay positive control should be spiked with 1, 0.2, 0.04 and 0.008 mg/mL of that nanoparticle.
 This control is helpful in identifying false-negative results when a material with strong hemolytic potential (i.e. >90% hemolysis) is used as the assay positive control.
-It also helps to identify potential enhancement-type interference when a low potency positive control (8-50% hemolysis)

-is used.
-The test results derived from these samples should be adjusted by the dilution factor (1:1) to account for the PC dilution.
+It also helps identifying potential enhancement type interference when a low potency positive control (8-50% hemolysis) is used.
+Dilution factor 1.1 is used to adjust the test results derived from these samples to account for the PC dilution.

-False positive interference resulting from nanoparticle optical properties overlapping with the assay wavelength (540 nm) is identified by nanoparticle-only blood-free control (see section 4.7).
+False positive interference resulting from nanoparticle optical properties overlapping with the assay wavelength (540 nm) is identified by nanoparticle only blood free control (see section 4.7).

-4.7 Blood-Free Control
+4.7 Blood Free Control

-Nanoparticles diluted in PBS to the same final concentration as those evaluated in the assay using whole blood and subjected to the same manipulation as test samples (i.e. incubation at 37C for 3 hours, followed by centrifugation and mixing with CMH reagent) can serve as additional control to rule out false-positive assay results.
+Nanoparticles diluted in PBS to the same final concentration as those evaluated in the assay using whole blood and subjected to the same manipulation as test samples (i.e. incubation at 37°C for 3 hours, followed by centrifugation and mixing with CMH reagent) can serve as an additional control to rule out false-positive assay results.